Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 We headed out to the moors and I asked Rob to name some constellations for me.
 He believed there were other worlds all around us from his research on astrophysics.

-Rob took heroine to his laboratory and introduced the Double Slit Experiment and many worlds theory.
+Rob took me to his laboratory and introduced the Double Slit Experiment and many worlds theory.

 I replied that books were my other worlds, and Rob seemed genuinely interesting.
 And we therefore began a new phase in their relationship: We read and discussed books.